Survey weights in the ESS

 Several countries use complex sampling designs where some groups or regions of the population have higher probabilities of selection.
 The main purpose of the design weights is to correct for the fact that in some countries respondents have different probabilities to be part of the sample due to the sampling design used.
 Applying the weights allows for the construction of design unbiased estimators.
 The design weights are computed as the inverse of the inclusion probabilities, i.e. the probability of each person to be included into the sample.
 The inverse inclusion probabilities are then scaled such that their sum equals the net sample size and the mean equals one.

-For further information on design weights, see also the ESS Data Documentation Reports.
+For further information on design weights, see also the ESS Data Documentation Reports in the ESS Data Portal.